Reason #54 You Should Visit

 A personal interview is optional for first-year and transfer students and is required for Ada Comstock Scholars.
 This one-to-one conversation allows you to tell us about yourself and to ask specific questions about Smith.

 Virtual interviews are available for first-year students through January 15th.
 Interviews for rising high school seniors will begin on April 1st.
 Interviews for Ada Comstock Scholars and transfer applicants must be completed BEFORE the application deadline.
 Registration is required.
 To register, please consult the office calendar for available times and dates.

-Ada Comstock Scholars must interview with Admission staff.
-Please contact the Office of Admission to schedule an interview at your convenience.
-Please be sure to mention that you are a prospective Ada Comstock Scholar.
-We reserve specific interview times for prospective Adas.
+If you have difficulty finding an interview appointment, please contact the Office of Admission to schedule an interview.
+Please be sure to mention whether you are a prospective first-year, transfer, or Ada Comstock Scholar.

 What is it like to be a student at Smith?
 Why not ask someone who has been there?
 The Office of Admission coordinates a worldwide network of alumnae volunteers who are eager to share their experiences and insights about Smith.
 Find a Smith alumna in your area.

 You have questions?
 We have answers!

 We know you have lots of questions about Smith and we are here to help with virtual information sessions.
 Led by an admission officer, our Zoom information sessions provide the opportunity for you to learn more about Smith and have your questions answered.
 We'll share information about Smith’s distinctive academic opportunities, life on campus, the admission process, financial aid and more.
 There will also be plenty of time for you to ask your questions during the live Q&A portion of the session.